LorenSklar/ROS2-Docker/README.md

 3. **Network issues**
    - Ensure Docker Desktop has network access
    - Check Docker Desktop settings → Resources → Network

+4. **GUI issues**
+   - If noVNC page doesn't load:
+     - Check if container is running: `docker ps`
+     - Verify port 6080 is accessible: `curl localhost:6080`
+     - Check container logs: `docker logs ros2_docker`
+   - If VNC connection fails:
+     - Verify VNC password is correct
+     - Check if port 5901 is accessible
+     - Try refreshing the browser page
+   - If RViz2 is slow or unresponsive:
+     - Reduce display resolution in start.sh
+     - Close other resource-intensive applications
+     - Consider using headless mode for non-interactive tasks

 ## Development Workflow